Mahindra and Mahindra Analysis

-+The farm equipment business has shown strong recovery as it posted highest ever quarterly sales in Q4FY21.
++The farm equipment business has shown strong recovery as it posted the highest ever quarterly sales in Q4FY21.
 The volume for Q4FY21 stood at 23,044 units, a growth of 58% YoY.

 +Total number of tractors sold in FY21 stood at 3,51,431 units, a growth of 18% YoY.

--The management has guided with low to mid single digit growth for the industry in FY22.
+-The management has guided with low to mid-single-digit growth for the industry in FY22.

-+In past 15 years, tractor sales have grown by 10% CAGR due to rising farm income, crop yields, rising labour costs and improved availability of finance.
++In the past 15 years, tractor sales have grown by 10% CAGR due to rising farm income, crop yields, rising labour costs and improved availability of finance.